TroelsMortensen/CodeLabs/Tutorials/WebshopExercises/004 Exercise 4.md

 # Exercise 4

-Find customers who have ordered mored than 4 items.
+Find customers who have made more than 4 orders.

 Show first name, last name, and the number of ordered items.